FaradayRF/Faraday-Software/Proxy/readme.md

   * `CALLSIGN`: Callsign to associate with radio on this USB port
   * `NODEID`: Node ID of radio connected on this USB port
   * `COM`: COM/serial Port associated with the radio connected

+## Logging Configuration
+Proxy is able to save all data in BASE64 format to a SQLite database for future playback.
+This is extremely helpful if raw UART data is desired as BASE64 can be converted into binary.
+Additionally, it enabled replays of events and use of software without the need for hardware in "Test Mode".

+Open `proxy.ini` and configure the following in addition to the Basic Configuration above:

+`[DATABASE]`
+* `FILENAME=log.db`: Filename of Proxy log to be created

+`[PROXY]`
+* `LOG=1`: Enable Proxy logging mode (boolean)
+* `UNITS=1`: Number of UART units to log

+Now, when you run `Proxy` it will log to the database in the background while you are free to use software normally.
+You can stop Proxy normally without issue.

+## Test Mode Configuration
+With a SQLite log file, one can play it back as if hardware is connected.
+To do so please disable logging mode and edit the following `proxy.ini` configuration items:

+`[TESTDATABASE]`
+* `FILENAME=examplelogs/4-20-2017_1.db`: Proxy log file to play in test mode.
+Example log provided in examplelogs/ folder.

+`[PROXY]`
+* `TESTMODE=1`: Enable payback test mode
+* `TESTRATE=1`: Set rate in Hz to read each row of database back
+* `TESTCALLSIGN=KB1LQC`: Set callsign to appear as Proxy connected Faraday radio
+* `TESTNODEID=2`: Set nodeid to appear as Proxy connected Faraday radio

+Once properly configured and logging mode is disabled in `proxy.ini` then running `Proxy` normally will result in the log file being read into `Proxy` at the indicated rate.
+It will not repeat once the end of the file is reached.

 ## Examples
 ### GET